jamf/DEPNotify-Starter/README.md

 ## Contributors

 This project could not have happened without several people's assistance.
 A special thanks to those individuals can be found on [CONTRIBUTORS.md](CONTRIBUTORS.md)

+## Migration

+This project was moved from https://github.com/jamfprofessionalservices/DEPNotify